 The headliner of The Beatles' first UK tour, Helen Shapiro, was ill for a second consecutive day, and so didn't perform on this day.

-This was the date on which The Beatles rejoined the Helen Shapiro tour of the United Kingdom.
-They had temporarily dropped out after 9 February 1963, to record the Please Please Me LP and play a number of standalone shows.
+This was part of The Beatles' tour of the United Kingdom with headliner Helen Shapiro.
+The group had temporarily dropped out after 9 February 1963, to record the Please Please Me LP and play a number of standalone shows.

 This booking was arranged by Brian Epstein's NEMS Enterprises.
 It was The Beatles' only performance in the Lancashire town of Leigh.
 The Casino later became a nightclub, and was finally demolished in 2007.